nsak-team/nsak/lib/devices/bananapi_r4/banana_pi_bpi_setup.md

 # Check if you can build a scenario:
 nsak scenario list
 nsak scenario build mitm

+# Set iptables to legacy mode (required for nsak, until we switched everything to nftables)
+sudo update-alternatives --config iptables
 ```

 **Optional: Flash the contents of the SDCard to the boards internal flash memory (eMMC)**